AI in EHR Software: Predictive Analytics & Clinical Decision Support

 Step 6: Build, Integrate, and Test the AI Solution

-Your development team will build AI models, integrate them into your EHR workflows, and ensure the system works smoothly within daily healthcare operations.
-The AI should feel like a natural extension of the software, not an extra burden for clinicians.
+This is where development begins.
+Your team builds the models, integrates them into EHR workflows, and makes sure the system runs smoothly during daily operations.
+The AI should feel like a natural extension of the software, not an extra burden.
+Testing is critical here: accuracy, usability, compliance, performance, and real-world reliability all need to be verified before go-live.

 Step 7: Train Users and Launch in Phases